monome/docs/grid/app/sum.md

 ![step](images/step.png)

 - Enter note events with key presses.
 Notes will light when active.
-- Top row shows the curent playhead.
+- Top row shows the current playhead.
 - Press keys in the top row to jump to a new playback position.
 - Set a playback loop by holding the new playback position, and pressing another top-row key to set the end position.